High AP Calculus BC

 Estimated Completion Time

-Algebra I, Geometry, Algebra II, & Pre-Calculus or Trigonometry/Analytical Geometry.
+Algebra 1, Geometry, Algebra 2, and Pre-Calculus or Trigonometry/Analytical Geometry

 Students in this course will walk in the footsteps of Newton and Leibnitz.

 An interactive course framework combines with the exciting on-line course delivery to make calculus an adventure.
-The course includes a study of limits, continuity, differentiation, and integration of algebraic, trigonometric, and transcendental functions; the applications of derivatives and integrals; infinite series; parametric equations; and polar equations.
+The course includes a study of limits, continuity, differentiation, integration, differential equations, and the applications of derivatives and integrals, parametric and polar equations, and infinite sequences and series.

 An Advanced Placement (AP) course in calculus consists of a full high school year of work that is comparable to calculus courses in colleges and universities.
 It is expected that students who take an AP course in calculus will seek college credit, college placement, or both, from institutions of higher learning.